eser/fetchp/README.md

 running away from the idea of increasing the extra features they can cover.

-So, if you want to use fetch, you may need to wrap it with some extra functionality time to time.
+So, if you want to use fetch, you may need to wrap it with some extra functionality from time to time.
 For example, if you call it from a React web project, checking its loading state almost is a must.
 Or, if you're writing automated tests for your application, you need to mock the fetch API.

 This is where fetchp comes into play.
-It still using fetch's native implementation that brought you by browsers or runtimes themselves, but in the meantime, it wraps the fetch to provide extra functionality for developers.
+It still uses fetch's native implementation that brought you by browsers or runtimes themselves, but in the meantime, it wraps the fetch to provide extra functionality for developers.